Quick Start

 kubectl apply -f ./samples/sleep/sleep.yaml

-Check sample applications status:
+Check the applications status:

 kubectl get pod